 Many dialects are offshoots of Mandarin, you will find speakers of such around major cities such as Tianjin or Shenyang.

 The standard Mandarin is based on the original dialect and it is the official language of the People’s Republic of China and Republic of China (Taiwan) as well as one of the four recognized by Taiwan.
-This is the variant that is recognized by the UN as one of their six official languages.
+This is the variant that is recognized by the UN as one of its six official languages.

-Gan language is spoken by about 22 million of the Chinese population.
+The Gan language is spoken by about 22 million of the Chinese population.
 Those that speak this language can be found in the provinces of Hunan, Fujian, Jiangxi, and Hubei.
 Some of the old words that have been deleted from Mandarin are still strongly held on to Gan.